4 min read

 What Does the Term “Digital Assets” Refer To?

-The Law on Digital Assets implies two categories under digital assets – virtual currencies and digital tokens.
+The Law implies two categories under digital assets – virtual currencies and digital tokens.
 Virtual currencies are best described as digital assets with a certain value that can be used for exchange purposes but is not considered money or legal tender.
 On the other hand, Digital tokens are digital records that contain one or more monetary rights.
 In addition, there is also a hybrid digital asset that incorporates the features of both mentioned types[1].
-You can read more about the similarities and differences between virtual currencies and digital tokens in our previous blogs on the topic of crypto.

 Can Legal Entities Own Crypto?